google/opencasebook/patents.md

 > **11\.
 Patents.**
 >
-> A “contributor” is a copyright holder who authorizes
+> A "contributor" is a copyright holder who authorizes
 > use under this License of the Program or a work on which the Program is
 > based.
-The work thus licensed is called the contributor's “contributor
+The work thus licensed is called the contributor's "contributor
-> version”.
+> version".
 >
-> A contributor's “essential patent claims” are all patent claims owned
+> A contributor's "essential patent claims" are all patent claims owned
 > or controlled by the contributor, whether already acquired or hereafter
 > acquired, that would be infringed by some manner, permitted by this License,
 > of making, using, or selling its contributor version, but do not include
 > claims that would be infringed only as a consequence of further
 > modification of the contributor version.
 For purposes of this definition,
-> “control” includes the right to grant patent sublicenses in a manner
+> "control" includes the right to grant patent sublicenses in a manner
 > consistent with the requirements of this License.
 >
 > Each contributor grants you a non-exclusive, worldwide, royalty-free